10 Best FOMO Marketing Examples You Don’t want to Miss

 Have you used a 30% discount on End of Season Sale of that brand?

-You have often heard these questions from friends, relatives, and people around you.
+You often hear these questions from friends, relatives, and people around you.
 And if your answer is “No,” you’ll likely feel like a group’s missed person.

-And as humans, we like to keep connected with our friends and want to be a part of things other people do.
-That’s where FOMO marketing and FOMO advertising play’s a role.
+As humans, we like to keep connected with our friends and want to participate in other people’s activities.
+That’s where FOMO advertising plays a role.

 And if you have ever purchased a product or service because you heard there is a discount or fear of being sold out, you’ve experienced FOMO marketing.